Cranial mononeuropathy IIIThird cranial nerve palsy; Oculomotor palsy; Pupil-involving third cranial nerve palsy; Mononeuropathy - compression type

 - Tumors or other growths (especially tumors at the base of the brain and pituitary gland)

-- Double vision is the most consistent symptom
+- Double vision, which is the most common symptom

 - Drooping of one eyelid (ptosis)

-- Enlarged pupil that does not get bigger when a light shines on it
+- Enlarged pupil that does not get smaller when a light shines on it

 - Headache or eye pain

 Other symptoms may occur if the cause is a tumor or swelling of the brain.
-Decreasing alertness is a serious sign, because it could be a sign of brain damage or impending death.
+Decreasing alertness is serious, because it could be a sign of brain damage or impending death.